schwanbeck/YSMR/README.md

 ##### ADVANCED TRACK DATA ANALYSIS SETTINGS
 + maximal consecutive holes : 5
 	+ Maximal consecutively missing values in track.
-If a hole greater than specified is encountered, the track will be split on the hole and the parts re-analysed.
+If a hole greater than specified is encountered, the track will be split at the hole and the parts re-analysed.
 	+ Accepts an integer value.
 + maximal empty frames in % : 5.0
 	+ Maximal total percentage of missing values.
 	+ Accepts a floating point number.
 + percent quantiles excluded area : 10.0
-	+ Setting the value to 0 will disable it.
+	+ Setting the value to 0 will disable exclusion.
 	+ When a value other than 0 is given, the upper and lower quantile (i.e. here 10 % and 90 %) of average track area will be excluded.
 	+ Accepts a positive floating point number.
 + try to omit motility outliers : True